CBD is legal in Australia for medical use, however, there is a hazy understanding of the legalities that surround CBD.

 - Occasional users (up to three times a week): 3 days

 - Moderate users (four times a week): 5 to 7 days

 - Chronic users (daily): 10 to 15 days

 - Chronic heavy users (multiple times a day): more than 30 days

-For roadside tests, it is always best to disclose that you are currently undertaking medical cannabis therapy prior to a swab test.
-Keep in mind that even though you are using medical cannabis legally, you will not be excused from the law.
-If you test positive for THC the charges could receive a fine, lose your license, or even receive criminal charges for driving under the influence.
+Keep in mind that even if a person is using prescribed medical cannabis legally, they will not be excused from the law.
+People who test positive for THC could receive a fine, lose their license or even receive criminal charges for driving under the influence.

 Driving laws differ by state

 THC is illegal throughout Australia in each territory and state.
 However, each state has different laws around the legalities of driving.
 Below is a collation of links for each driving law in different states:

 - Medical cannabis and driving in Tasmania – N/A (No documentation available)

 - Medical cannabis and driving in Australian Capital Territory